 The site was launched in April 2009.
 A regular reader, Kira Somach, gave the site the following endorsement (in an email to me a couple of years ago), ‘Most people enjoy shopping delivered to their doorstep.
 I enjoy Selzer Poetry delivered to mine’.
 A pithy, witty rationale!

 The idea for the site came out of discussions with a friend and ex-colleague, John Plummer.
-He shared the development of his book, LIFELINES, with me and we talked about self-publishing.
+He shared the development of his book, ISLANDS AND LIFELINES, with me and we talked about self-publishing.
 I raised the notion of his doing so via the web, but he opted, quite understandably, for the conventional route.
 It took me some to realise that, since I had thought the notion was in principle a good one, I ought for once to take my own advice!

 The site was designed to my specifications by Sam Hutchinson.
 We seem to have done the job well as the site has only required some tweaking since its launch – and feedback suggests it is generally user friendly.